Zouizoui78/python-bundler/README.md

 The script should output some text and open an empty window.

+An icon can also be added to the launcher with the `--icon` flag of `bundler.py`.

+See `bundler.py -h` for more information.

 ### Dependencies

 If the packaged application contains a file called `deps.json`, the list of strings it